iw-00/ggr472-lab2-final/README.md

 ### Green Spaces

 Includes public parks, beaches, parts of ravines, golf courses, cemeteries, and other open space areas.
-May be publically or privately accessible/owned/maintained.
+Green spaces may be publically or privately accessible/owned/maintained.

 Added to map as a Mapbox tileset.
 [View on Mapbox.](https://studio.mapbox.com/tilesets/iw00.1c0ufy8s)